Miles Historical Village and Museum

 141 Murilla St, Miles Qld

 Hidden behind the Miles Information Centre is an Historical Village and Museum.
 Old houses and shops have been moved from around the district to form an old town.

 Every day articles and models dressed in period costumes add to the displays.
 Everything has been restored, maintained and managed by a team of volunteers with some help from the local council.
 It’s a credit to this community.

-A Great Artesian Basin and Coal Seam Gas Interpretation Centre, sponsored partly by mining companies, is planned for the Miles Historical Village and Museum.
-The area on this subject was found to be very shabby in 2017.
+A Great Artesian Basin Interpretative Centre, sponsored partly by mining companies, was opened in 2020 as part of the Miles Historical Village and Museum.

 The surrounding properties all have gas wells and irrigation ponds.
 In May 2015 a neighbour’s irrigation ring tank burst its banks, spilling treated water from CSG mining onto Joe’s property.
 Luckily Joe is not reliant on underground water.
 Joe conducts annual Angus sales on his property in August.